-The commercial mortgage loan valuation allowance for losses was \$4,482 and \$6,997 at December 31, 2013 and 2012, respectively.
-In 2013 and 2012, the loan valuation allowance was decreased \$2,515 and \$3,413, respectively, due to changing economic conditions and geographic concentrations.
+The commercial mortgage loan valuation allowance for losses was \$3,399 and \$4,482 at December 31, 2014 and 2013, respectively.
+In 2014 and 2013, the loan valuation allowance was decreased \$1,083 and \$2,515, respectively, due to changing economic conditions and geographic concentrations.

-At December 31, 2013, the Company had mortgage loan commitments outstanding of approximately \$16,625.
-The Company is also committed to fund additional capital contributions of \$26,815 to real estate joint ventures.
+At December 31, 2014, the Company had mortgage loan commitments outstanding of approximately \$26,959.
+The Company is also committed to fund additional capital contributions of \$5,320 to partnerships.

-The Company has short term investments and fixed maturities of \$543,344 and \$580,953 at December 31, 2013 and 2012, respectively, on deposit with various governmental authorities as required by law.
+The Company has short term investments and fixed maturities of \$519,659 and \$543,344 at December 31, 2014 and 2013, respectively, on deposit with various governmental authorities as required by law.

 The Company utilizes derivative instruments in managing the Assurant Solutions segment preneed life insurance business exposure to inflation risk.
 The derivative instruments, Consumer Price Index Caps (the "CPI CAPs"), limits the inflation risk on certain policies.
 The CPI CAPs do not qualify under GAAP as effective hedges; therefore, they are marked-to-market on a quarterly basis and the gain or loss is recognized in the statement of operations in fees and other income.
-As of December 31, 2013 and 2012, the CPI CAPs included in other assets on the consolidated balance sheet amounted to \$2,491 and \$5,886, respectively.
-The loss recorded in the results of operations totaled \$3,395, \$2,635, and \$1,304 for the years ended December 31, 2013, 2012 and 2011, respectively.
+As of December 31, 2014 and 2013, the CPI CAPs included in other assets on the consolidated balance sheet amounted to \$807 and \$2,491, respectively.
+The loss recorded in the results of operations totaled \$1,684, \$3,395, and \$2,635 for the years ended December 31, 2014, 2013 and 2012, respectively.